-Yes you can.
-Using an existing domain name is no different for eCommerce than it is for any hosting.
+Yes you can use WooCommerce hosting on an existing domain.
+This is no different for eCommerce than it is for any hosting.
 You just need to point that name to your nameserver and go from there.
 If the name is with a different host, you can import it or leave it where it is.
 As long as the nameserver points to your WooCommerce hosting, you’re set.

 6. Do I need to buy extensions and extras when using WooCommerce?

-Only if you want to.
+You only need buy extensions, if you want to / or need any specific functions.
 We are used to being offered barebones software and then having to pay extra for extensions to make it work properly but WooCommerce is different.
 The free package has everything you need to set up your online store.
 There are addons for WooCommerce itself but they are optional.